XRPLF/xrpl-dev-portal/content/tutorials/quickstart/send-payments-using-python.md

 ---
 html: send-payments-using-python.html
 parent: modular-tutorials-in-python.html
+seo:
-blurb: Use a Python test harness to send XRP,trade currencies, and more.
+    description: Use a Python test harness to send XRP,trade currencies, and more.
 labels:
   - Accounts
   - Cross-Currency